 Treasure Data

-Treasure Data, initially positioned as a Big Data platform, pivoted to CDPs after realizing that most of its use cases were for marketing teams.
+Treasure Data, initially positioned as a Big Data platform, pivoted to CDPs after recognising that most of its use cases were for marketing teams.

-To better address these marketing challenges, functions for unification, segmentation, and audience activation have been developed.
+To better address these marketing challenges, features for unification, segmentation, and audience activation have been developed.

 Despite this strategic shift, Treasure Data remains a technical solution for data management.
-It requires technical skills for use and data engineering for implementation and maintenance.
+It requires technical expertise to use, and data engineering support for implementation and ongoing maintenance.
 The platform can therefore be more difficult to handle than Hightouch.

-⚠️ Unlike Rudderstack, Treasure Data does not integrate seamlessly into a company's existing data infrastructure and duplicates data on its side.
+⚠️ Unlike Rudderstack, Treasure Data does not integrate seamlessly with a company's existing data infrastructure and instead duplicates data on its own platform.

-That said, Treasure Data offers more advanced features in analytics and machine learning applications (especially for predictive).
+That said, Treasure Data offers more advanced features in analytics and machine learning applications (especially for predictive use cases).

 💡 Note that if you are mainly interested in data activation, you can turn to Reverse ETL solutions, which allow you to send data from a data warehouse to final destinations, without other overlays (Customer Studio, identity resolution, etc.).
-Famous solutions like Grouparoo or Rivery offer general Reverse ETL capabilities.
+Popular tools like Grouparoo or Rivery offer general Reverse ETL capabilities.

 Note that Composable CDP players (Hightouch, DinMo, Census) also offer the possibility to buy only the Reverse ETL product.